KonstantinBork/batch-processing-plugin/README.md

 step ids, too, as they should be unique.
 To prevent problems, find unique job names and name your steps like the scheme `[jobName]_[stepName]`.
 After defining your jobs, you implement your steps in your application's `src` folder.
 You find job examples in the plugin source code.

+#### How to Use the Plugin in Your Application
+Include an instance of BatchInputController in your application, it will be the only instance possible as the controller is configured as a singleton.
+The necessary parameters for creating a new job instance are the name of your job and the file you want to process.
+The default priority is set to 0 but you can set your own priority, the higher the number is the higher the priority of the job is.
+You get a list of all jobs ever executed by your application.
+This behavior will be optimized in a later release.
+For each execution you are able to ask its current status or if possible stop it.
+In a later release you will be able to restart your job execution again.
+If you want to you can also change the number of workers depending on your system.

 ### Dependencies
 * Spring Batch Plugin 2.0.0, more information [here](https://github.com/johnrengelman/grails-spring-batch)